rberenguel/obsidian-preso-plugin/examples/Preso.md

 # How does it work?

-Slides are separated by a Markdown rule separater, three dashes `---` on its own line.
+Slides are separated by a Markdown rule separator, three dashes `---` on its own line.

 **Paragraphs?** Just type.